turt2live/matrix-appservice-webhooks/README.md

 Below are a few example of how do achieve this.
 There is also a `docker-compose.example.yaml`.

+**Note** I've had some trouble getting synapse to properly talk to the appservice on the docker network (the reverse works fine).
+If you experience something similar, expose `9000` on the host or reverse proxy it and use the public url instead of `http://matrix_webhooks_container:9000` in the examples.

 ### Build the image
 ```
 # Feel free to change the tag